ngmq/mmddCRP/note.md

 assign 5 to table numbered 3 real is 3
 ```

 This is the log from the very first burning iteration.
 The point source 5 is the middle one of the second class.
 Since point 5 clearly closer to point 3 than point 4, the probability of linking 5 and 3 should be higher than or at least comparable to the probability of linking 5 and 4.
 However, under the effect of the scaling factor S = 3.0 the probability of linking 5 and 4 is 10.4363 / 4.16454 = 2.5 times higher than the probability of linking 5 and 3 simply because the randomly generated feature vector of table 4 is more similar to that of table 5.
 Certainly this is not an expected behavior.
+Empirically, for jain_simple S = 2 works best.

 In summary, setting S higher than 1.0 might be desirable to make the clustering result more stable and convering faster, but S should be carefully tuned as well to avoid unexpected effects.